 Before the igba nkwu day, the groom should have come with his parents and family to introduce his marriage intention and ask for their consent.
-Below is a detailed explanation of what happens before and up to the day of the igba nkwu ceremony part of the igbo traditional marriage rites – hopefully, the information below can help you better organize a glam wine carrying ceremony.
+Below is a detailed explanation of what happens before and up to the day of the Igba Nkwu ceremony part of the igbo traditional marriage rites – hopefully, the information below can help you better organize a beautiful wine-carrying wedding ceremony.

 Visit #4: The Bride’s Wine-Carrying Ceremony (Igba Nkwu Nwanyi)

 The igba nkwu is about the fourth marriage introductory visit that the groom will make to the bride’s family with his close family.
 We had written about the very first visit of the groom, up to the third visit here.